FalixNodes-Software/KB-articles/content/_posts/minecraft/bedrock/2025-02-13-add-addons.md

 ### .zip (and other archives)

-1. download the file to your computer
+1. Download the file to your computer.

 2. Unarchive it by selecting it in your file explorer and pressing `extract all'.